Emerald's Profile

 Info:

 This Dusclops was one of the many wild Pokemon sent into rampaging by Guile Hideout in the wild Pokemon rooms at the Battle Pike.
-Emerald calmed it with his E-shooter after his challenge, and this Dusclops returned at the Artisans Cave to help Emerald, after which it joined his team.
+Emerald calmed it with his E-shooter after his challenge, spotting its birthplace as Mt.
+Pyre.
+This Dusclops returned later at the Artisans Cave to help Emerald, after which it joined his team.
 With its diverse range of attacks, it has been used to challenge the Battle Arena, Battle Dome and Battle Palace.

 Mr. Mime